 Parrots are playful birds with a rainbow of colors in their feathers.
 They are associated with pirates faring the seven sees.
 They also remind people of a tropical paradise getaway.
 These vibrant birds represent communication, bravery, tongue-in-cheek humor, and fun.
 If you love to bask in the sun and spread your wings, a parrot tattoo will look great paired with your favorite swimsuit!

-A swan is a regal symbol of loyalty, beauty, and strength.
+The swan meaning is a regal symbol of loyalty, beauty, and strength.
 They embody poise, grace, and devotion.
 Their clean white color attributes them to the purest aspects of life.
 White swans help people let go of negative feelings and revel in the finer things.
 Ballerinas are associated with swans, dancing with the grace and calmness of the beautiful birds.
 There are also rare black swans that are associated with deep romance and mystery.
 Both colored swans make stunning tattoos, and they will stand out as your own personal symbols of elegance.

-Dove (or White Bird) Tattoo
+Dove (or White Bird)

 Doves are a universally accepted symbol of love and peace.
 Doves are used in the Bible to represent the calm after a raging storm.
 During the great flood with Noah and the Ark in the Bible, a white dove returned to the ship after forty days with an olive branch in its beak to mark the end of the rain.
 In nature, they represent adoration and feelings of fidelity.
 Doves are monogamous, meaning they mate once for life, so having a dove tattoo can showcase the affection you have for a significant other.
 In the turmoil of life, a dove tattoo can also help you find peace in roiling chaos.
-Doves are also birds that symbolise love.
+Doves are also birds that symbolize love.

 Hummingbirds are tiny and adorable, but also quite colorful and energetic.
-Hummingbirds personify quick whit, agility, energy, and life.
+Hummingbirds mean quick whit, agility, energy, and life.
 The speed of their wings causes their wings to produce a humming sound, giving them their name.
 Hummingbirds show us that even small things can be powerful, nimble, and full of life.
 Their colors shine like gemstones.
 Their iridescent feathers showcase emerald green, fiery orange, sunny yellow, and deep purple colors.
 They are the perfect tattoo to give your skin a vibrant pop of color and life in a small package.

 Feather with Birds Tattoo Meaning

-This amazingly beautiful tattoo design is very sought-after, especially amongst those that appreciate not only body art, but also Native American traditions and heritage.
+This amazingly beautiful tattoo design is very sought-after, especially amongst those that appreciate not only body art but also Native American traditions and heritage.
 The feather tattoo designs represent deep symbolic meanings.